Governance of the National Union of Students (United Kingdom): Previous DPC committees

-"Special Regions" and "Area Organisations
+"Special Regions" and "Area Organisations"

 National Union of Students Areas are support organisations, affiliation to which is open to individual students' unions which are usually (but not always) already affiliated members of the UK-wide National Union of Students of the United Kingdom ("NUS").
 Membership of an Area organisation is optional (determined by the normal democratic process at each students' union) and is paid for by subscription in addition to the cost of affiliation to the national body.

-Area organisations meet together to support each other through the Areas Political Convention (formerly the Areas National Convention), and are able to attend the National Union's annual conference as non-voting observers.
-Additionally Area Conveners have sometimes been members of the Executive Committees of the "special regions" (Scotland (NUS Scotland), Wales (NUS Wales), and Northern Ireland (NUS-USI).)
+Area organisations meet to support one another through the Areas Political Convention (formerly the Areas National Convention), and are able to attend the NUS' annual conference as non-voting observers.
+Additionally Area Conveners have sometimes been members of the Executive Committees of the "special regions" (Scotland (NUS Scotland), Wales (NUS Wales), and Northern Ireland (NUS-USI)).

-The position of "Areas" within the Constitution of the National Union has long been somewhat controversial.
-They do not feature in all printed editions of the Constitution, but have not been officially dissolved by the decision-making Annual Conference of the national body.
+The position of "Areas" within the constitution of the NUS has long been somewhat controversial.
+They do not feature in all printed editions of the constitution, and have not been officially dissolved by the decision-making Annual Conference of the national body.
 They are nominally autonomous or semi-autonomous, but often use some of the same branding and certainly have access to the resources of their regional and national offices.

-The current National Union of Students website has this to say about areas:
+The current National Union of Students' website states this about areas:

-At one time almost all NUS regions contained several Area organisations; Scotland for example was divided into "NUS North of Scotland Area", "NUS West of Scotland Area" and "NUS East of Scotland Area".
-In this example, the East of Scotland organisation tended to work very closely with the national (Scottish) organisation due to being based in the same city, Edinburgh.
-In more remote parts of the country, the Area organisations are intended to form a useful first point of contact and readily accessible person to assist the local student unions.
+At one time almost all NUS regions contained several Area organisations; Scotland, for example, was divided into "NUS North of Scotland Area", "NUS West of Scotland Area" and "NUS East of Scotland Area".
+In this instance, the East of Scotland organisation tended to work very closely with the national (Scottish) organisation due to being based in the same city, Edinburgh.
+In more remote parts of the country, the Area organisations are intended to form a useful first point of contact and offer a readily accessible person to assist the local student unions.

 Areas normally have a "Convener" who is generally a current student or one who has just graduated, and will take a year, theoretically (but not always) paid, to work for the Area — known as a "sabbatical" in the case of current students, and in this sense following the model of the sabbatical officers of students' unions at individual educational institutions.
-Occasionally the Convener would serve two or even more years in office.
-Those Areas able to afford the costs may send their Convener to a training session provided by the National Union.
+Occasionally the Convener will serve two or even more years in office.
+Those Areas able to afford the costs may send their Convener to a training session provided by the NUS.
 In any event, the regional organisation will normally provide training and support.

 Because of their local perspective and autonomous nature, it is not uncommon for Areas to be involved in conflicts with the national organisation.
 Conversely, political groupings (and the fulfilling of obvious functions and shared goals) within the bodies sometimes draws them into very close co-operation.